This morning, I was in the bathroom with my friend, Mr. iTunes Music player, and as usual, he was on shuffle.

 After a while of thought, the only way my mind could explain this was via a sentence – TALENT IS AN ORPHAN – without the right people, talent is nothing.

 One could argue this stance for ages, but is quite clear that something wasn’t right about the kind of people who surrounded Blackface.
-How the hell did someone this talented didn’t get to that zenith where we’d have seen even more of him?
+How the hell did someone this talented didn’t get to that zenith where we’d have seen more and more of him?

 I had to accept that among many other reasons blinded to me, this fact of a lack of right people was top for me.